 A famous quote by Ralph Waldo Emerson reads, "What you are shouts so loudly in my ears, I cannot hear what you say", or as we would say in modern times, walk it like you talk it.

 "What you are shouts so loudly in my ears, I cannot hear what you say." – Ralph Waldo Emerson

 2. Don't Compare

-On the subject of quotes, I heard a beautiful saying this summer, "Comparison is the thief of joy."
+There is a beautiful saying, "Comparison is the thief of joy."
 How simple and true is that?
 If we live comparing ourselves to our peers, to social expectations of who we should be, or to our own glorified self-image, we will continually be disappointed.

 "Measure yourself only to who you were yesterday."

 If you are in a leadership position now, and were to experience a day through the eyes of someone who works under you or looks up to you, would you like what you saw?